It’s hard for an antivirus vendor to keep its clients happy.

 But this is a Bitdefender review, so let’s move on.

-In order to use Parental control, you’ll have to setup a profile for your child at Bitdefender Central.
-Once you’re done with that, you can collect all kinds of information about your child’s activity: location, websites visited, apps open, social media activity, phone number contacts, time spent on the device, and others.
+In order to use Parental control, you’ll have to set up a profile for your child at Bitdefender Central.
+Once you’re done with that, you can collect all kinds of information about your child’s activity: location, websites visited, apps opened, social media activity, phone number contacts, time spent on the device, and others.